ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 More information can be found in the [CoreObjectReference API](../api/coreobjectreference.md) and the [CoreObject API](../api/coreobject.md).

-For example, say you want to rotate a cube 45 degrees every 2 seconds.
-You would:
+For example, rotating a cube 45 degrees every 2 seconds.

 1) Add a **Core Object Reference** custom property to the script referencing Cube called `CubeObject`
 2) Create a **Rotation** custom property to the script called `RotationIncrement`